 Modern Ezenik is the language of the small nation-state of Ezen on the continent of Umãga to the north of Aheku.
 It has a total of twenty-two phonemes.
 For the most part, these do not vary according to their phonetic environment.
 They are arranged in moderately complex syllables.

 The language has seven points of vowel articulation.
 Some vowels are viewed as the centralised versions of front vowels.
 They are indicated here by an umlaut.

 Where two monophthongs meet, a diphthong is formed.
 These may be falling or rising.
 The former are the more common.
 A hiatus is sounded between two identical vowels across word boundaries.

 The language has fifteen consonants.
 There are two series of stops (voiced and voiceless), along with voiced and voiceless fricatives plus a small set of sonorants.

-Ezenii is a mora-timed language.
+Ezenik is a stress-timed language.
 Only the following syllable types are allowed:

 Stress is quite pronounced and falls invariably on the first syllable.
-A secondary stress falls on alternative syllables thereafter.
-Diphthongs, long vowels and consonant clusters are normally confined to syllables with primary or secondary stress.
+Secondary stress falls on alternative syllables thereafter.
+Diphthongs and long vowels are normally confined to syllables with primary or secondary stress.

-The standard language, as described above, is not based upon the speech of the capital Üskili, but on that of Brehaza, the former capital.
-(We may note in passing that the word Üskili contains a consonant cluster in an unstressed syllable in an exception to the rule just above).
+The standard language, as described above, is not based upon the speech of the capital Ëskulu, but on that of Beharaz, the former capital.

-The Ezenii alphabet is written from left to right in simple, geometric characters.
+The Ezenik alphabet is written from left to right in simple, geometric characters.
 It is a unicase script without separate upper and lower case forms.
 It is largely phonetic.
-The alphabet is strongly based on that of Öklane which in turn is loosely based on several scripts of North Aheku.
+The alphabet is strongly based on that of Ölanek which in turn is loosely based on several scripts of North Aheku.